osilander/bacterial-genomics-intro/command-line/index.rst

 .. code-block:: bash

+   # make the file
    touch great_list.txt
+   # write to the file
    echo "Reasons why I'm great" > great_list.txt echo "This will be a long list" >> great_list.txt

+   # see what's in the file
+   cat great_list.txt

 Note that ``>`` will write your text to the file, while ``>>`` will *append* your text to the file.